-5.3.17.5 Taxiway center line lights shall be provided in all visibility conditions on a runway forming part of a standard taxi-route where specified as components of an advanced surface movement guidance and control system.
+- 5.3.17.5 Taxiway center line lights shall be provided in all visibility conditions on a runway forming part of a standard taxi-route where specified as components of an advanced surface movement guidance and control system. - 5.3.17.6 Taxiway centre line lights should be provided in all visibility conditions on a runway forming part of a standard taxi-route where specified as components of an advanced surface movement guidance and control system.

-- 5.3.17.6 Except as provided for in 5.3.17.8, taxiway center line lights on a taxiway other than an exit taxiway and on a runway forming part of a standard taxi-route shall be fixed lights showing green with beam dimensions such that the light is visible only from aeroplanes on or in the vicinity of the taxiway. - 5.3.17.7 Taxiway center line lights on an exit taxiway shall be fixed lights.
+- 5.3.17.7 Except as provided for in 5.3.17.8, taxiway center line lights on a taxiway other than an exit taxiway and on a runway forming part of a standard taxi-route shall be fixed lights showing green with beam dimensions such that the light is visible only from aeroplanes on or in the vicinity of the taxiway. - 5.3.17.8 Taxiway center line lights on an exit taxiway shall be fixed lights.
 Alternate taxiway center line lights shall show green and yellow from their beginning near the runway center line to the perimeter of the ILS/MLS critical/sensitive area or the lower edge of the inner transitional surface, whichever is farthest from the runway; and thereafter all lights shall show green (Figure 5-24).
 The first light in the exit center line shall always show green, and the light nearest to the perimeter shall always show yellow. - Note 1: Care is necessary to limit the light distribution of green lights on or near a runway so as to avoid possible confusion with threshold lights. - Note 2: For yellow filter characteristics see Appendix 1, 2.2. - Note 3: The size of the ILS/MLS critical/sensitive area depends on the characteristics of the associated ILS/MLS and other factors.
-Guidance is provided in Annex 10, volume 1, Attachments C and G. - Note 4: See 5.4.3 for specifications on runway vacated signs. - 5.3.17.8 Where it is necessary to denote the proximity to a runway, taxiway center line lights shall be fixed lights showing alternating green and yellow from the perimeter of the ILS/MLS critical/sensitive area or the slower edge of the inner transitional surface, whichever is farthest from the runway, to the runway and continue alternating green and yellow until: - a) Their end point near the runway center line; or - b) In the case of the taxiway center line lights crossing the runway, to the opposite perimeter of the ILS/MLS critical/sensitive area or the lower edge of the inner transitional surface, whichever is farthest from the runway.
+Guidance is provided in Annex 10, volume 1, Attachments C and G. - Note 4: See 5.4.3 for specifications on runway vacated signs. - 5.3.17.9 Where it is necessary to denote the proximity to a runway, taxiway center line lights shall be fixed lights showing alternating green and yellow from the perimeter of the ILS/MLS critical/sensitive area or the slower edge of the inner transitional surface, whichever is farthest from the runway, to the runway and continue alternating green and yellow until:

+- a) Their end point near the runway center line; or - b) In the case of the taxiway center line lights crossing the runway, to the opposite perimeter of the ILS/MLS critical/sensitive area or the lower edge of the inner transitional surface, whichever is farthest from the runway.